Win your way in to North Pole skating rink in Cambridge

 What is the name of the Cambridge park where the ice rink is based?

 Answers should be sent via e-mail to ben.jolley@archant.co.uk with a daytime telephone number.
+Please put 'Cambs/Wisbech competition' in your subject header.
 Closing date for entries is November 25.